florianGierlichs/mychat/README.md

-# mychat
+# mychat :speech_balloon:

 This is a simple chat application.
 It provides multiple chatrooms with separate chat histories.
 To enter the chatrooms, you have to signup with a username and password.
-Your password get`s hashed and salted multiple times and wont get saved in plaintext. :muscle:
+Your password get`s hashed and salted multiple times and wont get saved in plaintext. :no_good:

 Feel free to join:

 The site may need some time to rebuild, if it`s in sleep mode :sleepy:

 ## https://mychat-awesome.herokuapp.com/

-This project was initialized with
+This project was initialized with :computer:

 ```
 npx create-next-app --example with-typescript with-typescript-app